 4. A Sick Betta

 The other reason why your Betta fish may not be eating pellets is because it is sick or bloated.
 If the water is too cold, if you have been feeding the Betta foods that it can’t handle, or if you have been over - feeding it, it may be bloated and will therefore probably not eat pellets.
-Your Betta may also be suffering from a viral, bacterial, or genetic condition that causes a lack of appetite (we have covered sickness in depth on this article).
+Your Betta may also be suffering from a viral, bacterial (we have reviewed Bettafix on this article), or genetic condition that causes a lack of appetite (we have covered sickness in depth on this article).

 The Best Solutions To Try